mspnp/performance-optimization/BusyFrontEnd/ReadMe.md

 * Common.Logic class library

-The WebRole WebAPI project contains two controllers:
+The WebRole WebAPI project contains three controllers:

 * `WorkInFrontEndController`

 * `WorkInBackgroundController`

+* `UserProfileController`

 The `Get` action of the `WorkInFrontEndController` creates a new thread which invokes the static `Calculator.RunLongComputation` method:

 **C#**